Kissimmee Prairie Preserve appears above, an excellent amateur astronomer friendly Florida dark sky site (not in Kissimmee) image by Jason W. Higley

 FLORIDA DARK SKY SITES

-I made this animation using data from the NASA/NOAA Suomi NPP satellite from 2012, and I overlaid a map from the USGS.
+The animation below I made using data from the NASA/NOAA Suomi NPP satellite from 2012, and I overlaid a map from the USGS.
 There are some differences, but it's as close as I could get it without radically messing with the photo, and I needed to use a map in the public domain for copyright reasons.

 The image below is cropped from a recent 2016 science paper The New World Atlas of Artificial Night Sky Brightness.
 White represents the brightest light pollution areas, blue the darkest skies.